apache/sling-site/content/documentation.md

 Start the file with a `Title:` line to define the page title and the first H1 tag:

-    Title: Page Title

 Here comes the content separated with a blank like from the header ...

 The last modification information from SVN (revision, committer, and date/time) is automatically added when the page is rendered

 Excerpts can be added to a page using the `Excerpt:` header:

-    Title: Page Title
 Excerpt: Summary of the page for inclusion in other pages;
 continuation of the excerpt must be indented

 Here comes the content separated with a blank like from the header ...

 Metadata from child pages can be referred to in the content with the Django variable reference notation using the child page name (without extension) as its container; e.g. for the child page named `childpage`:

 :::django
 {{ y|default:"{{" }} children.childpage.headers.excerpt }}
 {{ y|default:"{{" }} children.childpage.headers.title }}

 Content Pages can contain Django templates of the form `{{ y|default:"{{" }}...}}` and `{{ y|default:"{%" }}...%}`.
 If so, the page content is evaluated as a Django template before running